Dell: Competition

 Dell's major competitors include Lenovo, Hewlett-Packard (HP), Hasee, Acer, Fujitsu, Toshiba, Gateway, Sony, Asus, MSI, Panasonic, Samsung and Apple.
 Dell and its subsidiary, Alienware, compete in the enthusiast market against AVADirect, Falcon Northwest, VoodooPC (a subsidiary of HP), and other manufacturers.
 In the second quarter of 2006, Dell had between 18% and 19% share of the worldwide personal computer market, compared to HP with roughly 15%.

 In late 2006, Dell lost its lead in the PC business to Hewlett-Packard.
 Both Gartner and IDC estimated that in the third quarter of 2006, HP shipped more units worldwide than Dell did.
 Dell's 3.6% growth paled in comparison to HP's 15% growth during the same period.
 The problem got worse in the fourth quarter, when Gartner estimated that Dell PC shipments declined 8.9% (versus HP's 23.9% growth).
 As a result, at the end of 2006 Dell's overall PC market share stood at 13.9% (versus HP's 17.4%).

 IDC reported that Dell lost more server market share than any of the top four competitors in that arena.
 IDC's Q4 2006 estimates show Dell's share of the server market at 8.1%, down from 9.5% in the previous year.
 This represents an 8.8% loss year-over-year, primarily to competitors EMC and IBM.
-As of 2021, Dell is the third-largest PC manufacturer after Lenovo and HP.
+As of 2025, Dell is the third-largest PC manufacturer after Lenovo and HP Inc.

 Partnership with EMC

 In 2001, Dell and EMC entered into a partnership whereby both companies jointly design products, and Dell provided support for certain EMC products including midrange storage systems, such as fibre channel and iSCSI storage area networks.
 The relationship also promotes and sells OEM versions of backup, recovery, replication and archiving software.
 On December 9, 2008, Dell and EMC announced the multi-year extension, through 2013, of the strategic partnership with EMC.
 In addition, Dell expanded its product lineup by adding the EMC Celerra NX4 storage system to the portfolio of Dell/EMC family of networked storage systems and partnered on a new line of data deduplication products as part of its TierDisk family of data storage devices.

 On October 17, 2011, Dell discontinued reselling all EMC storage products, ending the partnership 2 years early.
-Later Dell would acquire and merge with EMC in the largest tech merger to date.
+In 2016, Dell acquired and merged with EMC in the largest tech merger to that date.